aidevr/cpm-documentation/docs/Reimagined/QIS.md

-# 📋 QIS (Quality Implementation Support) KPI Reference Guide
+# 🎯 QIS KPI Reference Guide

-*Generated on: July 09, 2025 at 05:59 PM*
+*Generated on: July 15, 2025 at 03:02 PM*

 ## 🎯 Executive Summary

-This document provides comprehensive details for **18 Key Performance Indicators (KPIs)** used to evaluate Quality Inspection Specialist performance for **System Engineer** role.
+This document provides comprehensive details for **18 Key Performance Indicators (KPIs)** used to evaluate QIS performance for **System Engineer** role.

 ### 📈 Summary Statistics
 - **Total KPIs:** 18